julienvincent/hunk.nvim/README.md

 This was primarily built to be used with [jujutsu](https://github.com/martinvonz/jj) as an alternative diff-editor to it's `:builtin` option, but it's designed generically enough that it can be used for other use cases.

-To use it you need to give it two to three directories: a `left`, a `right`, and optionally and `output` directory.
-These directories will then be read in by the diff editor and used to produce a set of diffs between the two directories.
+To use it you need to give it two to three directories: a `left`, a `right`, and optionally a `output` directory.
+These directories will then be read in and used to produce a set of diffs between the two directories.
 You will then be presented with the left and right side of each file and can select the lines from each diff hunk you would like to keep.

 When you are happy with your selection you can accept changes and the diff editor will modify the `output` directory (or the `right` directory if no output is provided) to match your selection.